-Blinking Sensor Lights: What the Colors Mean and How to Fix Them — Garage Door Sensor Light Blinking
+What Those Blinking Garage Door Sensor Lights Really Mean and How to Fix Them

 I’ve made thousands of service calls across San Diego County, and sensor light issues are among the most common problems homeowners face.
 Those little blinking lights on your garage door sensors aren’t just random flashing.
 They’re actually communicating specific problems that I can teach you to decode and often fix yourself.